 Part of the problems about a general lack of awareness pertaining to health may be attributable to misinformation.
 It is an era of misinformation on a variety of platforms that pervade news, politics, and even economics.
 Things that should be viewed as fact are open to interpretation, and some people or entities present fact as fiction for financial or political gain.
 Unfortunately, even health which is a field with a foundation in scientific evidence has been the subject of a lot of misinformation.
 Over the past year, people had to contend with campaigns of misinformation that were initiated for reasons that were totally unrelated to public health and threatened considerably.

-In improving their understanding of their own health and wellness, people should look to credible sources for health information.
+You may think why study public health but by improving their understanding of their own health and wellness, people should look to credible sources for health information.
 They should trust reputable publications, medical publications, and physicians.
 They should not invest too heavily in other mediums such as social media or podcasts.
 While these places may be a good place to hear ideas that merit further research, they should not be viewed as authoritative sources for information.
 Most importantly, people need to follow directives from their own doctors and other medical professionals rather than relying on input from people who do not work in the medical field.

 4. Get the Sleep You Can’t Do Without